 Pomeranians have a unique double-coat of hair which essentially means they have two layers of fur.
 The bottom layer, closest to the skin, is dense and fluffy.
 The top layer is stiff and water-repellent.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.

 The two layers work together as a natural protection for your dog.

-The outer layer protects your dog from dirt, rain, and elements.
+The outer layer protects your dog from dirt, rain, and the elements.
 The inner layer provides insulation from the heat or the cold and helps to regulate your Pomeranian’s body temperature.

 Dog hair is a lot thicker than I’ve made it look in the following image, but I wanted to give a clear picture of the 2 different types of hair.

 In the summer your dog’s undercoat (if it is fluffed, dry, and free from tangles) will trap a layer of cool air, and keep your dog from overheating.

 Of course, this has limitations and you don’t want to leave your dog in extreme temperatures no matter what, but for the most part, having these two layers of hair will protect your dog from the hot summer sun.
 This double coat not only can help them stay cool, but it also protects them from sunburns and skin cancer.

 In the winter or cold parts of the year, your dog’s hair gets even thicker.
 The thicker under-coat helps keep in heat and can protect your dog from hypothermia and frostbite.
 The topcoat which is water-resistant helps keep the undercoat protected and able to do its job.
 This works optimally if your dog’s coat is clean and free of mats.

 When you shave your Pomeranian you are making the two layers of hair at an even length.